Toyota Camry (XV20): Markets

-XV20 Camrys were manufactured in at the Tsutsumi plant in Toyota, Aichi, Japan; Toyota Australia's facility in Altona, Victoria; and at the Toyota Motor Manufacturing Kentucky production site in Georgetown, Kentucky, United States.
+XV20 Camrys were manufactured in at the Tsutsumi plant in Toyota, Aichi, Japan; Toyota Australia's Toyota Australia Altona Plant; and at the Toyota Motor Manufacturing Kentucky production site in Georgetown, Kentucky, United States.
 Production in Thailand and Indonesia began in 1999, replacing Australia as the source of Camrys in Southeast Asia.

 Japan

-The Japanese market XV20 arrived in December 1996 in both sedan and wagon body styles with a choice of a 2.2-liter four-cylinder or a 2.5-liter V6 engine with the only transmission choice being a 4-speed automatic.
-The wagon was also sold in Japan as Toyota Mark II Qualis.
+The Japanese market XV20 arrived in December 1996 as the Camry Gracia in both sedan and wagon body styles with a choice of a 2.2-liter four-cylinder or a 2.5-liter V6 engine with the only transmission choice being a 4-speed automatic.
+The Japanese Camry was basically only offered in single model grade, but buyers could choose the base "V Selection", the regular version, and the more-equipped "G Selection" for the 4-cylinder model.
+Only the regular and "G Selection" were for the V6 models.
+The "G Selection" came standard with 15-inch alloy wheels, heated door mirrors, leather steering wheel, 6-way power front seats, and upgraded sound system.
+Cruise control and Skyhook TEMS were only for the V6-powered "G Selection".
+Sporty Package which consisted of front lower spoiler, rear window visor, sunroof visor, and sports grille was dealer's option.

+The wagon version was also sold in Japan as Toyota Mark II Qualis.
 It had no relation to the Mark II sedan (a rear-wheel drive executive car) besides the front and rear lights, which resembled those of the Mark II.
 The Mark II Qualis was also available in a 3.0G version, with the 3.0-liter V6 engine, not available on the Japanese market Camry.
-The Camry was sold only at Toyota Japanese dealerships called Toyota Corolla Store alongside the Camry, while its twin the Mark II Qualis was exclusive to Toyopet Store locations.
+The Camry was sold only at Toyota Japanese dealerships called Toyota Corolla Store, while its twin the Mark II Qualis was exclusive to Toyopet Store locations.

 An equivalent model was launched as the Daihatsu Altis.
-It was only sold in Japan, and its production started from this generation.
-The Altis was introduced March 2000 as a flagship sedan for Daihatsu as a replacement for the Daihatsu Applause.
+It was only sold in Japan and its production started from this generation.
+The Altis was introduced in March 2000 as a flagship sedan for Daihatsu as a replacement for the Daihatsu Applause.
 Not very many Altis models were sold in Japan.
-This is because a typical Daihatsu is priced in the entry level pricing range, and the Altis was priced very similar to the comparable model Camry.
+This is because a typical Daihatsu is priced in the entry level pricing range and the Altis was priced very similar to the comparable model Camry.
 The Altis was available with the 2.2-liter four-cylinder engine.
-Unlike the Camry, which is available as a sedan or wagon in Japan, the Altis sold only as a sedan.
+Unlike the Camry which is available as a sedan or wagon in Japan, the Altis sold only as a sedan.
 The name "Altis" is a variation of the word "altitude", implying a "high elevation" status as the top-level car for Daihatsu.